Triple M Brisbane: 25th Anniversary Celebration

-In August 2005, 4MMM held a weekend long celebration of 25 years broadcasting.
-Archived audio was played back, including interviews with former programmer Bill Riner and other former DJ's.
+In August 2005, 4MMM hosted a weekend-long celebration commemorating 25 years of broadcasting.
+Archived audio was rebroadcast, including interviews with former programmer Bill Riner and other former DJs.

-The weekend culminated in a Sunday afternoon broadcast from the station's carpark at 309 North Quay, with drinks, food, and live to air performances from The Screaming Jets, The Choirboys and Glenn Shorrock.
+The weekend culminated in a Sunday afternoon broadcast from the station's carpark at 309 North Quay, with drinks, food, and live-to-air performances from The Screaming Jets, The Choirboys and Glenn Shorrock.
 The single 'Cool Change' from Shorrock's 'Little River Band' was the first song ever played to air on 4MMM.

 Football

 AFL

-4MMM broadcasts full call of AFL matches played by the Brisbane Lions.
-4MMM's football calls are overseen by Triple M Head of AFL Ewan Giles.
-4MMM's AFL calls are relayed into other Triple M interstate stations as required.
-Other interstate matches are called by different commentary teams and networked into Brisbane.
+Triple M broadcasts complete coverage of AFL matches featuring the Brisbane Lions.
+The football calls are overseen by Triple M's Head of AFL, Ewan Giles, and are relayed to other Triple M interstate stations as needed.
+Other interstate matches are called by different commentary teams and networked in Brisbane.

 NRL

-4MMM broadcasts full commentary of selected NRL matches.
+Triple M broadcasts full commentary of selected NRL matches.
 These games are generally played on Thursday, Friday, Saturday, Sunday and Monday nights and are broadcast live from the relevant stadiums.
-Brisbane matches held at Suncorp Stadium are often hosted by lead commentator Anthony Maroon, and feature special comments by former Brisbane Broncos player Gorden Tallis and sideline updates from Ben Dobbin.
+Brisbane matches held at Lang Park are often hosted by lead commentator Anthony Maroon and feature special comments by former Brisbane Broncos player Gorden Tallis and sideline updates from Ben Dobbin.

-Networking

-As with most national radio networks, 4MMM sometimes engages in networking of several shows.

-There are two shows currently networked on 4MMM.